LucasPluta/go-microservice-dev-kit/README.md

-# GoMicroserviceFramework
+# Go Microservice Dev Kit

-A comprehensive framework for quickly building, testing, and deploying Go microservices with gRPC, PostgreSQL, Redis, and NATS support.
+A comprehensive dev kit for quickly building, testing, and deploying Go microservices with gRPC, PostgreSQL, Redis, and NATS support.

 ## Features